bodulic/CATS_benchmark/README.md

 ./CATS_benchmark.bash
 ```

 Make sure all required dependencies are available in your environment before running the script.
+Active internet connection is required.

 ## Dependencies